TVS Apache RTR 310 launched in India: Details here

 By clicking “Accept All Cookies”, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts.
 Cookie Policy

 TVS Apache RTR 310 has been launched in India.
-The newly launched bike has a new design that is quite different from the existing RTR range.
+The newly launched naked bike has a design in line with the existing RTR range.
 It has some industry-first features such as cruise control, five ride modes, a dynamic twin headlamp, a five-inch TFT cluster with multiway connectivity, a climate control seat, race-tuned dynamic stability control and more.
 In addition to this, 12 exclusive accessories are offered with the bike.
-TVS Apache RTR 310 will be available with a Built to Order option so buyers can get it modified according to their unique needs.
+TVS Apache RTR 310 will be available with a Built to Order option so buyers can get it modified according to their unique needs based on two customisation kits namely Dynamic kit, Dynamic pro kit and a unique Sepang Blue Race Graphic option.

+“Its cyborg inspired streetfighter design, all range torque and track tuned agility, elevates the fun of motorcycling for the new age riders,” Vimal Sumbly, Head Business – Premium, TVS Motor Company, said during the launch.

-TVS Apache RTR 310 is available in Arsenal Black and Fury Yellow across the country and is priced at Rs 2,43,000 (ex-showroom) in India.
+TVS Apache RTR 310 is available in two colours: Arsenal Black and Fury Yellow and three variants.
+The Arsenal Black without quick-shifter variant will be priced at Rs 2,43,000, and Arsenal Black and Fury Yellow with quick shifter will be available for Rs 2,58,000 and Rs 2,64,000 in India.

+TVS Apache RTR 310 features split LED headlamps with signature DRLs, a gold-finished handlebar, a new lightweight aluminium subframe, a twin tail lamp, and a split-seat configuration.
+In addition to this, this bike gets trapezoidal mirrors, which is not seen in the existing Apache models.

+Coming to features, the newly launched bike gets a five-inch TFT instrument cluster with multiway connectivity, a tyre pressure monitoring system, a climatic control seat, built-in navigation and a USB charging port.

 Author Name | Om Gupta